Mahmoud0-0Salah/Compiler/README.md

 # Arabic Compiler

-An Arabic-language compiler designed to parse and execute programs written in Arabic syntax.
+An Arabic-language compiler designed to parse programs written in Arabic syntax.
 This project aims to create a compiler that can understand Arabic keywords, variables, and control structures like loops and conditionals, tailored for Arabic-speaking developers.

 ## Features